 The Penland paper program offers beginning to advanced workshops in traditional and contemporary methods.
 The studio provides space and specialty equipment for the exploration of concept and technique in paper.
 The scope of each workshop is determined by the instructor with input from our program director and support from our programming staff.
-Our versatile facility and high caliber artist/educators allow us to provide relevant programming in topics from eastern and western papermaking to mixed media sculpture and everything in between.
+Our versatile facility and high caliber artist/educators allow us to provide relevant programming in topics from eastern and western papermaking to mixed media installation and everything in between.
 We strive for a balance of technical and aesthetic content and value all cultural and historical perspectives.
 We offer workshops that inspire and challenge students from curious beginners to accomplished professionals.
 Our programming is current in spirit and respectful of craft traditions.

 The paper studio is equipped with the following:

-Two gas burners
+Four gas burners

-Two 2-lb Reina hollander beaters
+Three 2-lb Reina hollander beaters

 2-lb Lee Scott McDonald Hydra hollander beater